oat-sa/taohub-user-guide/User Guide 3.2/Interactions/slider-interaction.md

 # Slider Interaction

->The Slider item gives Test-Takers the opportunity to demonstrate their knowledge of a numerical type, such as a percentage, a total, etc. The answer is conveyed by sliding an indicator on a horizontal scale.
+>The Slider item gives Test-takers the opportunity to demonstrate their knowledge of a numerical type, such as a percentage, a total, etc. The answer is conveyed by sliding an indicator on a horizontal scale.

 [![Slider Interaction](https://img.youtube.com/vi/fqrbvbavhuA/hqdefault.jpg)](https://youtube.com/watch?v=fqrbvbavhuA&rel=0 "Slider Interaction")